bbauska/JS-Basics-Unlock/README.md

 where the error occurred.

--   Stack traces provide a pathway leading to the error\'s origin, which can be instrumental in tracing back through the code to find the root cause.
+-   Stack traces provide a pathway leading to the error&#39;s origin, which can be instrumental in tracing back through the code to find the root cause.